Demand is surging. High volume may cause delays, but trades are executing and deliveries are on the way. Thank you for your patience.

 That’s what’s happening to the middle class.
 Survival increasingly requires being poor enough to qualify for aid, or wealthy enough to ignore the cost.
 Everyone in between gets squeezed.

-Get Expert Insights from Mike Maloney & Alan Hibbard Join two of the most trusted names in precious metals for deep, actionable analysis on gold, silver, and the global economy.
+Get Expert Insights from Alan Hibbard Learn from Alan Hibbard, a trusted voice in precious metals delivering clear, actionable analysis on gold, silver and the global economy.

 Why the Official Poverty Line Is Way Off